galaxyproject/training-material/topics/contributing/tutorials/design/tutorial.md

 Once such 'situational analysis' has been completed, the starting point, and pivotal reference for all subsequent stages of the course-design process, is to articulate SMART LOs.
-As part of this process, Bloom’s taxonomy is useful for defining LOs that are measurable, and whose cognitive complexity increases along a developmental trajectory; and Messick’s questions help both to select KSAs and LOs, and to ensure alignment of instruction and assessment.
+As part of this process, Bloom's taxonomy is useful for defining LOs that are measurable, and whose cognitive complexity increases along a developmental trajectory; and Messick's questions help both to select KSAs and LOs, and to ensure alignment of instruction and assessment.
 Crucially, informed choices need to be made about the LEs (and the content they use) that best align with the goal of achieving specific LOs _in the time available_.
 General topic